The Nest

 1. Buying a single-family townhouse in NYC

-Only one family can occupy a single-family townhouse.
-The owner can rent the entire house for rental income, but only one family can live in it again.
+A single-family townhouse can only be occupied by one family.
+The owner can rent the entire house for rental income, but only one family can reside in it at a time.

 If you’re lucky enough to buy your townhouse in New York City, then you’ll be one of the few New Yorkers who will be able to have no neighbors within your building or board members to deal with.
 You’ll never have to worry about internal politics or co-op board fines and rules.
 Given how small-minded some people can be, it’s a great relief to be the master of your own house.

-However, buying a townhouse in NYC resembles buying your typical, free-standing house in the suburbs.
+However, buying a townhouse in NYC is similar to purchasing a typical, free-standing house in the suburbs.
 You won’t have a managing agent to manage the property, so you’ll be responsible for all the maintenance and repairs.
-That means you’ll be responsible for calling and hiring contractors to fix the boiler, repair the roof, etc. Furthermore, you’ll have to monitor how fast your property taxes are rising closely.
+That means you’ll be responsible for calling and hiring contractors to fix the boiler, repair the roof, etc. Furthermore, you’ll need to monitor how fast your property taxes are rising closely.

-Buying a townhouse in NYC may mean hiring a tax certiorari firm or going through the complex process yourself.
-You should double-check the property’s Certificate of Occupancy (C of O or CO) to confirm that the building designates single-family occupancy.
-Remember that a townhouse or brownstone is a property style and has nothing to do with how many legal units the building consists of.
+Buying a townhouse in NYC may involve hiring a tax certiorari firm or navigating the complex process yourself.
+You should double-check the property’s Certificate of Occupancy (CO) to confirm that the building is designated for single-family occupancy.
+Remember that a townhouse or brownstone is a property style and has nothing to do with the number of legal units the building consists of.

 2. Buying a Multi-Family Townhouse in NYC